What Should I Feed My Worms

 What can Worms tolerate?

-Citrus Fruits and the peels, adding these on rare occasion will not cause a problem, but frequently adding these will cause a very acidic worm bin.
+Citrus Fruits and the peels and tomatoes, adding these on rare occasion will not cause a problem, but frequently adding these will cause a very acidic worm bin.

 What you should never feed your worms.